• Recipes

 • 💬 Comments

-• almond flour - I use this blanched almond flour by Nature's Eats
+• almond flour - I use this blanched almond flour by Nature's Eats.
+Using a bit of almond flour along with the oat flour adds some texture and richness.

-• poppy seeds - look for poppy seeds on the spice aisle of the grocery store or order online
+• poppy seeds - Look for poppy seeds on the spice aisle of the grocery store or order online.
+I like to store them in the refrigerator or freezer to extend their freshness.

-• lemons - it's good to have 2 lemons on hand to make sure you have enough juice
+• lemons - You'll be using both the juice and zest.
+It's good to have 2 lemons on hand to make sure you have enough juice.

-• applesauce - adds moisture and acts as a replacement for oil
+• applesauce - Adds moisture and acts as a replacement for oil.
+Be sure to use unsweetened applesauce.

-• maple syrup - look for pure maple syrup
+• maple syrup - Adds natural sweetness to the muffins.
+Be sure to look for pure maple syrup.

-• vegan yogurt - I used Kite Hill's Greek-style plain yogurt.
+• vegan yogurt - Since these muffins are oil-free, I chose vegan yogurt as the fat instead of nut butter to keep the color of the muffins as light as possible.
+I used Kite Hill's Greek-style plain yogurt.
 You can also make your own at home with this cashew yogurt recipe.
+Homemade almond milk yogurt is another option.
 If you have a thinner yogurt, strain it through a few layers of cheesecloth until thick.

 a 3-photo collage showing the steps of making muffin batter and adding to pan.